 Do I still need to get audited against the current standard?

-Most transitioning certificate holders will still have to be audited against the current standard once between July 2020 and June 2021.
+Most Transitioning CHs will still have to be audited against the current standard once between July 2020 and June 2021.

-For each transitioning certificate holder, the timelines for this last audit against the current standard/ current Certification Program depend on which Certification Program your organization is currently certified against, what type of certification you have, and when that certification expires.
+For each Transitioning CH, the timelines for this last audit against the current standard/ current Certification Program depend on which Certification Program your organization is currently certified against, what type of certification you have, and when that certification expires.
 These precise timelines are described in this document to ensure the capacity of the Rainforest Alliance and the Certification Bodies to cater for all three certification programs during the Transition Period.
-Each certificate holder can find out whether in 2021 it must undergo an audit against the current standard or the 2020 standard applicable to it, by consulting the Transition Web Tool (publication on the Rainforest Alliance website in July-August 2020.
+Each CH can find out whether in 2021 it must undergo an audit against the current standard or the 2020 standard applicable to it, by consulting the Transition Tool, a 1 to 2-minute questionnaire that results in a step-by-step guidance for which no login is required.

 How do I obtain a one-year Transition Certificate?